888poker: World Series of Poker

-888poker is the main sponsor and the exclusive organizer of qualifying rounds for since 2014 World Series of Poker in Las Vegas.
+888poker is the main sponsor and the exclusive organizer of qualifying rounds since 2014 for World Series of Poker in Las Vegas.

 Super High Roller Bowl

 In 2016, 2017 and 2018, 888poker was the main sponsor of the Super High Roller Bowl hosted by Poker Central at the Aria Resort & Casino in Las Vegas.
 This tournament was a buy-in of US$300,000, the second most expensive and the most expensive 2017 poker tournament worldwide.

 World Poker Tour

 In November 2017, 888poker and the World Poker Tour (WPT) entered into a partnership that immediately enabled all players on 888poker to qualify directly for the WPT DeepStacks in Berlin.
-On February 11, 2019, WPT announced a new partnership with 888poker, which will see two new events added to the WPTDeepStacks Europe schedule.
+On 11 February 2019, WPT announced a new partnership with 888poker, which will see two new events added to the WPTDeepStacks Europe schedule.
 One in Malta and one in Portugal.

 888 Poker LIVE Sochi

 In August 2019, 888poker held 888 Poker LIVE Sochi.
-It was first event 888poker in Russia.
-Russian poker player Vasily Tsapko became the winner of 888poker LIVE Main Event and had nearly $200k in cashes.
+It was the first event 888poker in Russia.
+Russian poker player Vasily Tsapko became the winner of 888poker LIVE Main Event and won nearly $200k in cash.